hsmalley/velvet-chains-ttrpg/src/content/docs/ships/ship-voidlight-corsair.md

 affiliation: "Voidlight Armada"
 captain: "Captain Vel"
 safeword: fiction
+publish: true
 tags:
   - ship
   - mirror-current
   - velvet-chains
 ---

-# 🚀 The Voidlight Corsair ✨⛓️🔥
-*"A ship that asks before it flies."*
+> *"A ship that asks before it flies."*

 ---

 ## 🧭 Overview

 The *Corsair* is less a craft than a chorus of agreements — hull plates grown from mirrored alloy, engines tuned to harmonic empathy.
 Each thruster sings a different vowel of the word *consent*.
 The crew doesn’t pilot; they negotiate trajectory with the ship’s sentient core, **ECHO-9**, through rhythmic breathing and call-and-response commands.